alberttheprince/rpemotes-reborn/README.md

 Server owners can change this in the `config.lua`.

-Alternatively, the player base can set their own menu keybind to open RPEmotes
+Alternatively, the player base can set their menu keybind to open rpemotes-reborn

 `Esc > settings > keybinds > fivem`